For updates about the programme, read the latest PWL at SPC Newsletter.

-The Pacific Women Lead (PWL) programme at the Pacific Community (SPC), termed PWL at SPC, has more than AUD 55 million dedicated to its work under the Australian Government’s AUD 170 million Pacific Women Lead portfolio.
+The Pacific Women Lead (PWL) at the Pacific Community (SPC) programme, termed PWL at SPC, has more than AUD 55 million dedicated to its work under the Australian Government’s AUD 170 million Pacific Women Lead portfolio.
 This partnership with the Australian Government commits SPC to deliver the PWL programme, as the cornerstone for the portfolio.

 Among the four delivery partners, SPC is the key implementing partner.
 Other central partners include the AIR (Amplify – Invest – Reach) partnership of women’s funds, civil society organisations and coalitions.
 There is also PWL Enabling Services (PWLES) delivering monitoring, evaluation and other services, along with the Australian Government’s direct relationships with development partners for regional programmes, such as the United Nations (UN) and International Planned Parenthood Foundation (IPPF).

 SPC’s role as the key implementing partner, signals the importance of Pacific priorities and Pacific leadership in driving gender equality in the region.
 It also provides an opportunity for SPC to deepen its own expertise in this area and enable the regional technical organisation to become more gender equitable in all its work.